 Join a group of fellow artists to enjoy a few days of living centered around art, nature, relaxation, and creative camaraderie.
 Artists of all levels are gathering to paint en plein air, drawing inspiration from the land in Vermont’s remarkable Northeast Kingdom.
-Build your painting oevre in the immersive natural atmosphere of our daily painting sessions, supplement your practice with workshops, and get guidance in painting sessions with teaching artist, James Keul.
-Stay at the beautifully-appointed Inn at Mountainview Farm, or participate as a commuting artist.
+Build your painting oevre in the immersive natural atmosphere of our daily painting sessions, supplement your practice with workshops, and get guidance in painting sessions with teaching artists, featuring James Keul.
+Stay at the beautifully-appointed Inn at Mountainview Farm, camp on the land for a more rustic experience, or participate as a commuting artist.
 Expert, intermediate and beginner landscape painters welcome!

-Workshops are given by James Keul each Wednesday, and Sunday of Gap Weekend.
-They are included when you register for any of the Symposium options.
-Join us for the whole time, or choose a section.
+Workshops are given each Wednesday, and Sunday of Gap Weekend.
+They are included when you register for any of the Symposium options, or you can take the workshops on their own.
 We have lots of great options!

 Our Lead Teaching Artist, James Keul is here to paint, to guide & inspire!